 Within this community model:

-- those who assist them are called “assistants”
+- those who assist people living with an intellectual disability them are called “assistants”

-- relationships based on friendship are considered to be as important as professional relationships in promoting the personal growth of core members
+- relationships based on friendship are considered to be as important as professional relationships in promoting the personal growth of people living with an intellectual disability

-- some assistants live in the community homes with core members just as they would live with any family
+- some assistants live in the community homes with people living with an intellectual disability just as they would live with any family

-- core members may live full-time or come for short stays in a Community household or may live in their own place and take part in Community activities
+- people living with an intellectual disability may live full-time or come for short stays in a Community household or may live in their own place and take part in Community activities

-- everyone in a household — core members and assistants alike — is considered to be equally responsible for the life of the community
+- everyone in a household —people living with an intellectual disability and assistants alike — is considered to be equally responsible for the life of the community